Rafflecopter/node-relyq/README.md

 # relyq [![Build Status][1]][2]

-A Redis-backed reliable task queue and state machine.
+A realtively simple Redis-backed reliable task queue and state machine.

-All queuing logic is done using ids.
 Its made up of four [simpleq](https://github.com/yanatan16/simpleq)'s: todo, doing, failed, and done.
 Tasks will never be dropped on the floor even if a processing server crashes because all operations are atomic.
+Tasks can be represented as any data type.

 ## Operation